VidyullathaKandipati/Node_And_Mocha/README.md

-    ✓ should not add the given user in the system as it is invalid email ✓ should not add the given user in the system as it is empty firstName ✓ should not add the given user in the system as it is empty lastName ✓ should not add the given user in the system as it is invalid format
+    ✓ should not add the given user in the system as it is invalid email ✓ should not add the given user in the system as it is empty firstName ✓ should not add the given user in the system as it is empty lastName ✓ should not add the given user in the system as it is empty email ✓ should not add the given user in the system as it is invalid format

 ## Contact: